-Studying in a different country and culture is an invaluable intellectual and personal experience, and the Psychology Department encourages students to consider studying abroad either during the academic year or summer.
+Studying in a different country and culture is an invaluable intellectual and personal experience, and the Department of Psychology encourages students to consider studying abroad during either the academic year or the summer.
 In past years, our students have studied in places such as Australia, Spain, Italy, the UK, France, Switzerland, Fiji, Cyprus, Chile and Botswana, and many have received concentration credit.

 1. Visit the Office of International Education (OIE) to find a program in the country of your choice and to learn about college procedures for applying to study abroad.

-3. Make an appointment with Laura Chivers in the Psychology UGO to discuss your plans by Oct.
-1, 2015 for spring 2015 study out of residence, and by Mar 1, 2016 for summer 2016, fall 2016, or full-year 2016-2017 study out of residence.
-This meeting is required even if you do not want concentration credit for your coursework abroad.
-Include in this email what countries you are considering, and whether you are hoping for psychology credit.
+3. Make an appointment with the Associate Director of Undergraduate Studies in the Psychology UGO to discuss your plans at least two weeks before OIE's deadline.
+This will be a 20-minute meeting where you will discuss your academic plan for studying abroad.
+If you are studying abroad during term-time (i.e., the Fall or Spring semester), this meeting is required even if you do not want concentration credit for your coursework abroad.
+Include in your e-mail what countries you are considering, and whether you are hoping for concentration credit.

-4. Once abroad, send course changes to Laura Chivers and upload them to the OIE for approval.
-Often other institutions' course offerings change at the beginning of a semester, and if you would like to substitute a new psychology course for one previously approved (or add a psychology course even if you had originally not requested any concentration credit), you should e-mail Laura Chivers a syllabus for the new course as soon as possible so we can determine if the new course can count toward the concentration.
+4. Once abroad, send any course changes to the ADUS and upload them to the OIE for approval.
+Course offerings at other institutions may change at the beginning of a semester.
+If you would like to substitute a new Psychology course for one previously approved (or add a Psychology course even if you had originally not requested any concentration credit), you should e-mail the ADUS a syllabus for the new course as soon as possible so we can determine if the new course can count toward the concentration.
 We will get a decision on the course back to you as soon as possible, but please get us the material as soon as you can.
 You will also need to upload all your courses to the OIE portal.
 Please complete these steps before you take the course, rather than when you return to Harvard.

 If you plan to write a thesis, you will need to coordinate your study abroad with your thesis planning schedule.
-You may even want to go abroad in sophomore spring, although junior fall is common for thesis writers.
-You are urged to consult our Thesis website and are welcome to speak to your Concentration Adviser and Danielle Truxaw about these facets of thesis preparation.
-The main concerns will be a lab methods course, Psychology 1901, Psychology 985, and the thesis application, as described below:
+You may even want to go abroad in the spring of sophomore year, although fall of junior year is also common for thesis writers.
+We urge you to consult our thesis manual and speak to your Concentration Advisor and the Thesis Advisor about these facets of thesis preparation.

-Lab Methods: You should work in a lab as early as possible in order to help locate a potential thesis topic and thesis supervisor.
-The course requirement must be met before studying abroad in junior year.
+- Lab Course: You should join a lab as early as possible in order to determine a potential thesis topic and thesis supervisor.
+This course requirement must be met before studying abroad in junior year.

-Psychology 1901: You must take Psychology 1901 before the start of your senior year.
-Currently, the course is offered both semesters, so in most cases you will be able to take the course as a junior.
-You may also consider taking it the spring of your sophomore year.
+- PSY 1901: You must take PSY 1901 before the start of your senior year.
+You may consider taking it the spring of your sophomore year.

-Psychology 985: This junior pre-thesis tutorial is an optional but strongly recommended course that most honors students take as a concentration elective.
-The course can be taken either in the fall or spring.
+- PSY 985: This junior pre-thesis tutorial is an optional, but strongly recommended course for most honors students to take as an Advanced Course.
+The course can be taken in either the fall or spring.

-Thesis Application: The application is submitted in the spring of the junior year, and requires you to have a thesis supervisor and a thesis prospectus (for details, see the Thesis pages).
-If you go abroad in the spring, we advise you to submit your application before you leave or while abroad via e-mail.
+- Thesis Application: The application is due spring of your junior year, and requires you to have a thesis supervisor and a thesis prospectus (for details, see the thesis manual).
+If you go abroad in the spring, we advise you to submit your application before you leave or via e-mail while abroad.